Logo

-NOTE: This article is specifically for single member LLCs (where there's only one person involved and no partners).
-If you have one or more partners in your LLC, you've got a partnership and a good chunk of what's written here may not apply to you.
+NOTE: This article is specifically for single-member LLCs (where there's only one person involved and no partners).
+If you have one or more partners in your LLC, you've got a partnership, and a good chunk of what's written here may not apply to you.

-This is also important because, generally speaking, if you move (i.e. your business moves) to a new state you'll need to move your LLC too.
+One of the most important points to understand is that we register our LLCs (limited liability companies) at the state level.
+That means maintenance happens at the state level.
+Generally speaking, if you move (i.e.. your business moves) to a new state, you'll need to move your LLC too.
 Here's a good overview of the primary options for doing that.

 State-Specific Maintenance and Notes

 So, what are the things you have to do to maintain your single member LLC at the state level?
 Like pretty much everything else to do with states, it varies depending on where you are.
+We can often help you figure out the specifics for any state in your tax appointment or if you sign up for a consultation.

-New York Single Member LLCs
+New York single-member LLCs

 • Every year, you'll need to file Form 204-LL.
 The deadline is March 15.
 (There is a penalty for filing late.)
 There is also a fee that you'll have to pay when filing this form, which is based on the gross income of your LLC in the prior year, even if the income was zero in the prior year: